-Development of a plan for a system change in an organization.
+Application of theoretical perspectives and the research or project management process to the examination of a nursing problem or issue.
 Requires initial draft of chapters one and two of the master's project and a project plan.
 Graded on an S/U basis.
 Prerequisite: NURS601.